Toni-SM/skrl/docs/source/modules/skrl.utils.postprocessing.rst

 Exported memories
 -----------------

 This library provides an implementation for quickly loading exported memory files to inspect their contents in future post-processing steps.
-See the section :ref:`Examples <examples>` for a real use case
+See the section :ref:`Library utilities (skrl.utils module) <library_utilities>` for a real use case

 Basic usage
 ^^^^^^^^^^^